MasonM/avsh/README.md

   config.vm.synced_folder '/home/masonm/asci/', '/var/www/jci'
 ```

-# Caveats/Limitations
+# Caveats

 avsh makes a number of assumptions and shortcuts in order to achieve its
 performance goals, so it might not work (or be appropriate) for your setup.
-Notable limitations:

 * Vagrantfiles are evaluated inside a fake Vagrant environment, which may cause
-  strange things to happen for Vagrantfiles that hook tightly into Vagrant.
+  issues with complex Vagrantfiles that have conditional logic using Vagrant's
+  API.
+Specifically, the `Vagrant.has_plugin?` method always returns true, and
+  other methods on the `Vagrant` module are stubbed out.
-* Only runs on Linux and OS X. Probably will work on other Unices, but it's only
+* The host must be Linux or OS X 10.7+.
+It'll probably work on other Unices, but
-  been tested on Ubuntu 15.10 and OS X 10.11.
+  hasn't been tested.
+No limitations on the guest.
 * No merging of multiple Vagrantfiles.
 * SSH connection details are cached, and must be manually cleared with
   `avsh --reconnect` if the SSH configuration is changed.